miketracy/csel-ncs/simple_README.md

 You really can't stand solitaire games.
 Make sure they all find /dev/null.

 Since people might be using your rig over ssh.
-You use openssh-server to provide ssh an sshd server on your rig.
+You use openssh-server to provide an sshd server on your rig.
 You want them to have a desktop environment to use over ssh.
 X2Go fits that bill exactly.
 Make sure it's available.

 Critical service:
 sshd